heiner/dylaniki/1913_Massacre.md

 * * * * *

 Melodically identical to Song to Woody.
-The playing resembles [Long Time Growing](Long Time Growing "wikilink") with the fast strumming, but with the G /e /d /b G figure from Song to Woody in place:
+The playing resembles [Long Time Growing](Long Time Growing) with the fast strumming, but with the G /e /d /b G figure from Song to Woody in place:

       G           /e          /d          /b      /a    G